Sawmonabo/StockData/README.md

 ## Summary
 *  The application is able to fetch stock data on any ticker provided by the YahooFinance API, as well as, storing data to a MongoDB database.
-*  In this application we used SpringBoot and Maven to help reduce boilerplate code and to use different dependiccies.
+*  In this application we used SpringBoot and Maven to help reduce boilerplate code and to use different dependencies.
-*  Used a Full Stack solution to create a front-end application to the YahooFinance API and a back-end application using MongoDB to create a local data base.
+*  Used a Full Stack solution to create a front-end application to the YahooFinance API and a back-end application using MongoDB to create a local database.
 *  Integration of Service/Model/Application packages to provide clarity for class usage.
 *  Java OOP and encapsulation methods used.
 *  Usage of a MultiValueMap hashSet.